ibeltagy/pl-semantics/README.md

     ~/mln-semantics$ bin/mlnsem gen prb		#Generate helping files for a toy dataset I call it prb ~/mln-semantics$ bin/mlnsem run prb		#Run the toy examples of prb

+NOTE: You will need to downgrade "bison" to version 2.7 for Alchmey to compile

 Running our system on different datasets
 ----------------------